 It is a space separated list of items with the following format: FilenameRelativeToDeployDir:FilenameOnTheTarget.
 If FilenameOnTheTarget is omitted then the FilenameRelativeToDeployDir will be used.

-bzImage-intel-corei7-64.bin copied from deploy directory over to the boot partition, renamed to
+bzImage-intel-corei7-64.bin copied from the deploy directory over to the boot partition, renamed to

 BALENA_BOOT_PARTITION_FILES_nuc = "bzImage-intel-corei7-64.bin:vmlinuz"